suhailfazal/suhailfazal/README.md

 ---

 👋 **About Me**
-I'm a Senior MLOps Engineer with over 9 years of experience across diverse sectors, including CPG, Ecommerce, Automobile R&D, Digital Media and Marketing Analytics.
+I'm a Senior MLOps Engineer with over 9 years of experience across diverse sectors, including:
+* CPG,
+* Ecommerce,
+* Automobile R&D,
+* Digital Media,
+* Marketing Analytics.

 My expertise is in MLOps implementation, automating and orchestrating DataOps & MLOps pipelines, deploying models, and enhancing web applications.
 I have a strong foundation in Python programming and backend development with Django and Flask.
 I thrive in agile environments, leading cross-functional teams and ensuring successful project delivery.